9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 standard, and available in `Foreign.C.Types`.
 The first argument, the regular expression itself, is passed as a null-terminated char pointer to C, equivalent to the Haskell `CString` type.
-PCRE compile time options we\'ve already chosen to represent as the abstract `PCREOption` new type, whose runtime representation is a `CInt`.
+PCRE compile time options we've already chosen to represent as the abstract `PCREOption` new type, whose runtime representation is a `CInt`.
 As the representations are guaranteed to be identical, we can pass the `newtype` safely.
 The other arguments are a little more complicated and